 Cremorne Point Reserve, Cremorne Point

 Cremorne Point Reserve on the North Shore is a family-friendly spot with views of the eastern side of Sydney Harbour.
 It does become congested later in the day, so get there early to secure your spot.
-Offers some views of the Sydney Harbour Bridge, some partial views due to trees.
+The reserve offers some views of the Sydney Harbour Bridge, some partial views due to trees.
 There are toilets, as well as food and drink available for purchase.
 Public transport is highly recommended as there is no parking available.
-Limited bus access after road closures, limited ferry service.
+There is limited bus access after road closures and limited ferry service.

 Clarkes Point Reserve, Woolwich

-All vantage points are free to enter (unticketed) in Hunters Hill including Clarkes Point Reserve, Morts Reserve, Kellys Bush Reserve, Huntleys Point Underpass and Lookout Reserve.ย Traffic, parking and vehicle restrictions will be in place throughout the LGA.
-Police will be present throughout the evening.
+All vantage points in Hunters Hill are free to enter (unticketed), including Clarkes Point Reserve, Morts Reserve, Kellys Bush Reserve, Huntleys Point Underpass, and Lookout Reserve.
+Traffic, parking, and vehicle restrictions will be in place throughout the LGA, and police will be present throughout the evening.

 North Head, Manly

-NSW National Parks are welcoming locals to celebrate here: tickets are free and bookings are not required.
-North Head is on the northern-most edge of Sydney Harbour National Park.
-It’s a peaceful, alcohol-free zone on New Year’s Eve, away from the hectic city crowds.
+NSW National Parks welcome locals to celebrate here: tickets are free, and bookings are not required.
+North Head is on the northernmost edge of Sydney Harbour National Park.
+It’s a peaceful, alcohol-free New Year’s Eve zone, away from the hectic city crowds.
 Bring a picnic, spread out a rug and enjoy a quieter Sydney celebration at North Head.
 You’ll have panoramic views of the Sydney Harbour fireworks.
 More information

 Where to watch the NYE fireworks in Sydney